ckb-ecofund/offckb/README.md

-  transfer [options] [toAddress] [amountInShannon]  Transfer CKB tokens to address, only devnet and testnet balance [options] [toAddress]                     Check account balance, only devnet and testnet deploy [options]                                  Deploy contracts to different networks, only supports devnet and testnet deployed-scripts [options]                        Show deployed contracts info on different networks, only supports devnet and testnet config <action> [item] [value]                    do a configuration action debug [options]                                   CKB Debugger for development system-scripts [options]                          Output system scripts of the local devnet
+  transfer [options] [toAddress] [amountInShannon]  Transfer CKB tokens to address, only devnet and testnet balance [options] [toAddress]                     Check account balance, only devnet and testnet deploy [options]                                  Deploy contracts to different networks, only supports devnet and testnet my-scripts [options]                              Show deployed contracts info on different networks, only supports devnet and testnet config <action> [item] [value]                    do a configuration action debug [options]                                   CKB Debugger for development system-scripts [options]                          Output system scripts of the local devnet